JCMexplains/writing-for-success-2023/textbook.md

 ### Searching the Internet

-Using search engines on the Internet is a good way to see what kinds of websites are available on your topic.
+Using search engines on the internet is a good way to see what kinds of websites are available on your topic.
 Writers use search engines not only to understand more about the topic's specific issues but also to get better acquainted with their audience.